nsel12345/RTL_FIFO_AXI/FWFT_AXI/README.md

-FWFT wrapper arounf fifo_syn_pointer and axi stream protocol. readme- in progress, but files and waveforms uploaded.
+FWFT wrapper around fifo_syn_pointer and axi stream protocol. readme- in progress, but files and waveforms uploaded.